aechoi/hrtfmixer/README.md

 # hrtfmixer
-Apply HRTF to audio by clicking and the source location
+Apply HRTF to audio by clicking and dragging the source location